 Our personal injury attorneys in Port St. Lucie aim to help keep the financial prospects of local residents bright by being there in their time of need after a major personal injury.
 For over 30 years, our attorneys have served injured clients along the Treasure Coast.
 Each one received individualized attention and unflagging service from lawyers who genuinely care.

 If you have been injured in a car accident, truck accident, slip and fall, dog bite incident, or any other type of accident in Port St. Lucie, our lawyers are here to help you.
 Let us fight for your right to receive fair compensation for your injury.
 We have dealt with insurance companies and corporate lawyers for decades, so we know the optimal strategies to get you as large of a settlement as possible.

-You can receive a free, no-obligation consultation regarding your potential case when you speak with a knowledgeable Port St. Lucie injury lawyer at Hoskins, Turco, Lloyd & Lloyd.
+You can receive a free, no-obligation consultation regarding your potential case when you speak with knowledgeable Port St. Lucie injury lawyer Steve Hoskins.
 Contact us online or call 866-460-1990 to schedule your free case review today.

 What Damages You Might Be Entitled to after a Personal Injury

 Your life and livelihood should not have to be disrupted by the costs of your personal injury.
 All too often, injury victims receive either extremely low settlement offers or no settlement offer whatsoever to compensate them for costs that resulted from a negligent individual.

 The average person may not even be able to accurately predict the full costs of his or her injury over the long term.
 In addition to medical bills piling up, accident victims may also have to worry about losing income because they have to miss work.
 There are also the random expenses that add up, as well as the pain and suffering they have to endure.